ArtskydJ/josephdykstra.com/web/pages/resume.md

 [github.com/coding-in-the-wild](http://github.com/coding-in-the-wild)

 Coding in the Wild is a group started by a professional developer.
 He invited people who were interested in software development to learn development techniques.
-We have been working together to create a back-end nodeJS authentication module with an interactive website, and more.
+We worked together to create a back-end node.js authentication module with an [interactive website](http://justlogin.xyz/).
+Now we are working to create a chat room where users upload & play their music for the group, in a round-robin fashion.

 ###TechnaPWN (VEX Robotics) | September 2012 - April 2014

 [technapwn.com](http://technapwn.com) - [youtube.com/TechnaPWN](http://youtube.com/TechnaPWN)